MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **What is BIOS?**<br>*BIOS = Basic Input/Output System*

-- <p align="justify">BIOS stands for Basic Input/Output System, the firmware we talked about in the above boot procedure.
-It is stored on an EPROM (Erasable Programmable Read-Only Memory), allowing the manufacturer to push out updates easily.
+- <p align="justify">BIOS stands for Basic Input/Output System, stored on an EPROM (Erasable Programmable Read-Only Memory), allowing the manufacturer to push out updates easily.
 It provides many helper functions that allow reading boot sectors of attached storage and printing things on screen.
 Asrock Motherboard can access BIOS during the initial phases of the boot procedure by pressing Del, F11 (Enter Setup).</p>

 **What is EFI?**<br>*EFI = Extensible Firmware Interface*